WindMillCode/Windmillcode-Angular-CDK/projects/wml-schematics/README.md

 ### v18.2.8000 [10/10/24]

+updated package to reflect the version  18.2.8 of @angular/cli package

+### v18.2.8000 [10/11/24]

-updated package to reflect the version  18.2.8 of @angular/cli package[](/Windmillcode-Angular-CDK-Docs/angular-components/wml-popup/)[](/Windmillcode-Angular-CDK-Docs/angular-components/wml-select/)
+updated package to reflect the version  18.2.8 of @angular/cli package

+### v18.2.8001 [10/11/24]

+updated package to conform with @windmillcode/wml-components-base

+### v18.2.9000 [10/23/24]

+updated package to conform with @windmillcode/wml-components-base[](/Windmillcode-Angular-CDK-Docs/angular-components/wml-popup/)[](/Windmillcode-Angular-CDK-Docs/angular-components/wml-select/)